-Install the Raspberry Pi Operating System, Gugusse Roller 2.0 Software, and Program your Arduino
+Install the Raspberry Pi Operating System, and Gugusse Roller 2.0 Software for use with the Gugusse PCB Version 3.1

 This manual will get your Raspberry Pi and Control board up and running.
-It was current as of 12/2023.
+It was current as of 3/2024.
 Items might change outside of our control.